 In many of the cases in which Susan is instructed the charges are strongly disputed and there is no prospect of the case resolving without a trial.
 Susan is highly experienced in conducting trials and evidential hearings contesting, on average, in excess of 15 per year.

-Susan also appears regularly in Fatal Accident Inquiries arising out of a range of circumstances including deaths in prison and industrial accidents.
+Susan also appears regularly in Fatal Accident Inquiries arising out of a range of circumstances including deaths in prison and accidents.

 She is recommended in both Legal 500 and Chambers UK Bar (Band 1) in Health and Safety.

 (Current year and last year only)

 2017 FAI re deaths at the Jim Clark Rally 2014 (representing a core participant)